Before you start

-In a SAML SSO set up, the identity provider manages the Organization's user accounts and credentials.
-The service provider is the app or website that provides services to the User or Organization.
-That's Figma.
+In a SAML SSO set up, the identity provider manages the organization's user accounts and credentials.
+The service provider (Figma) is the app or website that provides services to the user or organization.

 How SAML SSO works:

-- User attempts to log in to Figma via SAML SSO.
+- Member attempts to log in to Figma via SAML SSO

-- Figma creates a SAML request and sends this to the identity provider.
+- Figma sends a SAML request to the identity provider

-- The identity provider checks this user's credentials to confirm they are correct.
+- The identity provider checks this member's credentials

-- The identity provider then sends a response to Figma to verify the user's identity.
+- The identity provider sends a response to Figma to verify the member's identity

-- Figma accepts the response and logs the user into their Figma account.
+- Figma accepts the response and logs the member into their Figma account

 Note: Figma uses SAML 2.0 for all SAML SSO configurations.
-This includes configurations with any of our supported identity providers, as well as any custom configurations.
+This includes configurations with supported identity providers and any custom configurations.

 Set up SAML SSO

 The process for configuring SAML will depend on your specific identity provider.
-We've outlined the general process for implementing SAML SSO in your Organization below.
+We've outlined the general process for implementing SAML SSO below.